chrisnoonan98675/site/xl-impact/how-to/getting-started-with-xl-impact.markdown

 #### Release to Client filter

-For a more detailed description of the Release to Client concept, refer to [The mechanics of tHe Release to Client Filter](/xl-impact/concept/release-to-client-filter.markdown).
+For a more detailed description of the Release to Client concept, refer to [The mechanics of the Release to Client Filter](/xl-impact/concept/release-to-client-filter.markdown).

 The **Release to Client** filter can be either a release from XL Release or a Jenkins Job.
 It is important that XL Impact expects a release to client to occur multiple times and at similar intervals (weekly, bi-weekly, monthly, quarterly).
 In the XL Release example, the releases to client are versions 7.0, 7.1, 7.2 and so on.